 Every lesson researches a scripture, reasons from a principle and makes a personal application.

-The Student’s Guide provides a weekly overview, notes, youtube videos, word studies, writing assignments, vocabulary, map work and studyguides.
+The Teacher’s Guide provides the teacher with a weekly overview, notes and answer guides.
 Beginning with Creation-the Ancient Greece, the year-long curriculum include 4 weekly lessons over a 26 week period.
 Every lesson is flexible and easily adjusted.
 Subjects include Bible, history, vocabulary, and writing.
-Level 2 is recommended for students 7th-10th grade.
+Level 3 is recommended for students 7th-10th grade.
 Level 4 is recommended for students 11th-12th grade.

-Beginning with the Roman Republic, we study the advances of Rome and it’s decline.
-We answer questions like;
+Beginning with the Christian Founding, we study the principles of liberty and answer questions like;